zsoltk/compose-router/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

 ## What's this?
-Back stack functionality with back press handling for Jetpack Compose.
+Routing functionality for Jetpack Compose with back stack.
+Can be integrated with automatic back press handling to go back in screen history.

 Compatible with version **0.1.0-dev03**